Revisiting consistency for semi-supervised semantic segmentation: Related Work

-The typical goal of data augmentation is to regularize learning by artificially extending the training dataset.
-MixUp \cite{zhang18iclr} constructs new training examples by blending two images and their one-hot labels.
-AugMix \cite{hendrycks20iclr} applies a composition of simple transformations to original images and proposes a consistency loss based on three-way Jensen-Shannon divergence between predictions in two augmented and one original image.
-AutoAugment \cite{cubuk19cvpr} optimizes the augmentation policy with reinforcement learning.
-RandAugment \cite{cubuk19arxiv} reduces the search space of AutoAugment through uniform sampling and choosing a constant magnitude for all transformations.
-TrivialAugment \cite{muller2021iccv} demonstrates that randomly choosing a single transformation for each input can work as well as a more complex augmentation policy.
+Our work spans the fields of dense prediction and semi-supervised learning.
+The proposed methodology is most related to previous work in semi-supervised semantic segmentation.

-\subsection{Dense prediction}
+\subsection{Dense Prediction}

-Image classification models usually achieve efficiency, spatial invariance, and integration of contextual information by gradual downsampling of representations and use of global spatial pooling operations.
-However, dense prediction also requires location accuracy, while contextual information is still important.
-Hence, dense prediction models often search for a trade-off between efficiency and quality of high-resolution features.
-Some common designs use a classification backbone as a feature encoder and attach a decoder that increases spatial dimensions.
+Image-wide classification models usually achieve efficiency, spatial invariance, and integration of contextual information by gradual downsampling of representations and use of global spatial pooling operations.
+However, dense prediction also requires location accuracy.
+This emphasizes the trade-off between efficiency and quality of high-resolution features in model design.
+Some common designs use a classification backbone as a feature encoder and attach a decoder that restores the spatial resolution.
 Many approaches seek to enhance contextual information, starting with FCN-8s \cite{long15cvpr}.
-UNet \cite{ronneberger15unet} improves spatial details by directly using earlier representations of the encoder as inputs to corresponding representations in a symmetric decoder.
-Semantic segmentation training gains much from ImageNet pre-trained encoders \cite{kreso20tits}.
+UNet \cite{ronneberger15unet} improves spatial details by directly using earlier representations of the encoder in a symmetric decoder.
+Further work improves efficiency with lighter decoders \cite{kreso20tits,zhao18eccv}.
+Some models use context aggregation modules such as spatial pyramid pooling \cite{zhao17pspnet} and multi-scale inference \cite{zhao18eccv, orsic2021pr}.
+DeepLab \cite{chen2018deeplab} increases the receptive field through dilated convolutions and improves spatial details through CRF post-processing.
 HRNet \cite{sun2019cvpr} maintains the full resolution throughout the whole model and incrementally introduces parallel lower-resolution branches that exchange information between stages.
-Further work increases efficiency with lighter decoders \cite{kreso20tits,zhao18eccv}.
-Some models use context aggregation modules such as spatial pyramid pooling \cite{zhao17pspnet} and multi-scale inference \cite{zhao18eccv}.
-DeepLab \cite{chen2018deeplab} uses dilated convolutions to increase the receptive field and improves spatial details through CRF postprocessing.
+Semantic segmentation gains much from ImageNet pre-trained encoders \cite{chen2018deeplab,kreso20tits}.